Sergei199352/EnterpriseWebSystems/README.md

     • Allow raffle holders to add details of new raffle prizes.
 This should use a database.
 The active raffle prizes should be displayed on the website.
 DONE
     • Have functionality where a single “winner” is drawn at random and displayed on the website.
 This functionality could be triggered by a raffle holder via a user interface or API call.
 DONE
 The website could have the functionality to run more than one raffle:
-    • Allow ordinary users to remove themselves from a raffle.Done
+    • Allow ordinary users to remove themselves from a raffle.DONE
-    • Allow ordinary users to enter a particular raffle multiple times (with their chances of winning suitably increased).Done
+    • Allow ordinary users to enter a particular raffle multiple times (with their chances of winning suitably increased).DONE
     • Alert winners to their unclaimed winnings when they log in.
+DONE
-    • Run multiple raffles with multiple raffle holders and with different draw times.
+    • Run multiple raffles with multiple raffle holders and with different draw times.DONE
     • Allow ordinary users to select “lucky numbers” (i.e. a lottery option rather than just a raffle).
 It would be nice if the website would:
-    • Delete guest details as soon as the draw is complete.
+    • Delete guest details as soon as the draw is complete.DONE
-    • Have automated draws (i.e. they happen at the user-specified time without any further user intervention and winner announcements happen automatically immediately afterwards)
+    • Have automated draws (i.e. they happen at the user-specified time without any further user intervention and winner announcements happen automatically immediately afterwards)DONE
     • Maintain security of both user accounts and guest entry details.
     • Limit the number of times a particular lucky number (or combination of lucky numbers) can be assigned to a particular user.
 If more than one user can select a particular lucky number, then the prize must be shareable.